Bi-fidelity sparse-grid interpolation driven by a local-error estimator: Results

-\paragraph{Oscillatory 1 Function} The Oscillatory 1 function is a smooth, periodic benchmark designed to evaluate the sensitivity of numerical algorithms to heterogeneous frequency content across input dimensions.
-In our study, we consider a $d=4$ dimensional formulation defined as:
+In this test we consider an oscillatory function, which provides a smooth, periodic benchmark designed to evaluate the sensitivity of our strategy to heterogeneous frequency content across input dimensions.
+In our study, we consider a $d=4$ dimensional function defined as: